akeneo/pim-docs/design_pim/guides/create_a_reference_data_crud.rst

                 default:
                     code: '%oro_datagrid.extension.orm_sorter.class%::DIRECTION_ASC'

-In the exemple above:
-- In the ``properties`` section
+In the exemple above, in the ``properties`` section:

 - The ``customEntityName`` tells the grid to call the ``getCustomEntityName`` method in order to get the entity name needed to generate the route.
   You therefore need a method on the entity class to return the entity name.

 - The ``id`` will work the same way, it will call the getId of the Entity.

 Creating the Form Type for creation and edition
 -----------------------------------------------